soc-ucsd/h2_clp/README.md

                              Y,U,W,Z \in FIR(N)      (3)
                               Y \in R,  U \in T      (4)

-where (1)-(3) encodes the internal stability constraint, and (4) encodes the sparsity constraint S using the notion of Sparsity invariance.
+where (1)-(3) encode the internal stability constraint, and (4) encodes the sparsity constraint S using the notion of Sparsity invariance.

 Rely on YALMIP to reformulate the above problem into an SDP, then call  Mosek/SeDuMi to get a soluton